All About Naturopathic Medicine

 Thankfully, naturopathic medicine is covered by most private health plans, so check out your work insurance and see if naturopathy is included.

 Questions?
-Ask Dr. JJ!
+Ask Dr. JJ

-Hopefully I’ve answered some of your burning questions about how naturopathic medicine can work for you.
+Hopefully, I’ve answered some of your burning questions about how naturopathic medicine can work for you.

 I’d be happy to introduce you to the world of naturopathy and recommend a treatment plan that works for your health and lifestyle.